tonymullen/ups-website/src/partials/su16ics/hw/hw2-description.html.md

 ## Getting Started

 Download the [starter code for this assignment](http://mathcs.pugetsound.edu/~tmullen/ics/hw2.zip) from the course webpage.
-It's very important that you move the starter code into the <span class="codefont">cs161</span> folder you created.
-Unzip the starter code, and you'll find a folder called <span class="codefont">hw2</span> that contains a BlueJ project.
+It's very important that you move the starter code into the `cs161` folder you created.
+Unzip the starter code, and you'll find a folder called `hw2` that contains a BlueJ project.

 1. Open the BlueJ project.
-Inside, you'll see a class called <span class="codefont">TrainingZones</span>.
+Inside, you'll see a class called `TrainingZones`.
 There is already code in this class for reading the age and resting heart rate from the keyboard.

-2. Finish the <span class="codefont">TrainingZones</span> class.
+2. Finish the `TrainingZones` class.
 In particular, given a user's age and resting heart rate, compute the range of heart rates that corresponds to each zone.
 Here is an example of your program should produce:

 <img src="/~tmullen/images/ics/training_zones_output.png" style="width: 80%;"/>